Museum Stories

 VMFA Collection

 The artworks owned by VMFA are categorized into regions and come from several collections donated by patrons or purchased by the museum over the years.
 There are highlights from almost every corner of the world and every epoch in art history.
-We can admire Baroque and Neoclassical masterpieces by great European women artists: Artemisia Gentileschi, Élisabeth Vigée Le Brun, or Angelica Kauffman, as well as over 800 prints and paintings by the exquisite Japanese artist Hasui Kawase.
+We can admire Baroque and Neoclassical masterpieces by great European women artists: Artemisia Gentileschi, Élisabeth Vigée Le Brun, and Angelica Kauffman, as well as over 800 prints and paintings by the exquisite Japanese artist Hasui Kawase.

 Hasui Kawase, The Miyajima Shrine in Snow (川瀬巴水 昭和十年 木版画), 1935, Japan.
 Virginia Museum of Fine Arts, Richmond, VA, USA.